 Non household customers who are likely to use at least 50 megalitres of water a year may choose their water supplier from a range of new companies.
 New companies can supply water to eligible customers once they have a licence from Ofwat.
 They can do so in one of two ways:

-Retail licence – a water supply licence to purchase a wholesale supply of water from an appointed water company and use its supply system to deliver water to customers’ premises.
+A water supply licence to purchase a wholesale supply of water from an appointed water company and use its supply system to deliver water to customers’ premises.

-Combined licence – to deliver water to eligible customers through and appointed water company’s supply system.
+To deliver water to eligible customers through and appointed water company’s supply system.

 Existing water companies who are appointed under the Water Industry Act 1991 can compete by setting up associate companies, Their licence will allow them to operate anywhere in England and Wales, except in the supply system of their associate water company.